DustinHartzler/PharmToTable/wp-content/plugins/instagram-feed/README.txt

 3) There's a JavaScript error on your site which is preventing the plugin's JavaScript file from running

-You find find out whether this is the case by right clicking on your page, selecting 'Inspect Element', and then clicking on the 'Console' tab, or by selecting the 'JavaScript Console' option from your browser's Developer Tools.
+You can find out whether this is the case by right clicking on your page, selecting 'Inspect Element', and then clicking on the 'Console' tab, or by selecting the 'JavaScript Console' option from your browser's Developer Tools.

 If a JavaScript error is occurring on your site then you'll see it listed in red along with the JavaScript file which is causing it.